Azure/mlops-v2/QUICKSTART.md

   Now the Inner Loop is connected to the Outer of the MLOps Architecture and inference has been run.

 ## Next Steps
----

-This finishes the demo according to the architectual patters: Azure Machine Learning Classical Machine Learning.
+This finishes the demo according to the architecture patters: Azure Machine Learning Classical Machine Learning.
 Next you can dive into your Azure Machine Learning service in the Azure Portal and see the inference results of this example model.

 As the cli v2 is still in development, the following components are not part of this demo:

-- Model Monitoring for Data/Model Drift
+- Model monitoring for data/model drift
-- Automated Retraining
+- Automated retraining
-- Model and Infrastructure triggers
+- Model and infrastructure triggers

 As the development team builds according to the Product Groups release plan, no custom components are going to be developed rather it is intended to wait for full GA release of the cli v2 to address those components.

 Interim it is recommended to schedule the deployment pipeline for development for complete model retraining on a timed trigger.

 For questions, please hand in an issue or reach out to the development team at Microsoft.